 Sign up to receive email updates

-The Affordable Care Act makes significant investments to improve the health of our nation and control health care costs.
-The law strengthens the health insurance coverage most people already have, while enabling small businesses to provide affordable coverage to their employees, and providing affordable health insurance coverage to the millions of people who currently lack it.
+The Affordable Care Act makes significant investments to improve the health of our nation and ensure access to quality, affordable health care.
+It is an important starting point towards strengthening the health insurance coverage most people already have, providing affordable health insurance coverage to the millions of people who were without, and shifting our nation’s focus from sick-care to one focused on preventing disease in the first place.

-The law includes the Patient’s Bill of Rights, which will end the most egregious abuses of insurance companies and ensure that everyone can get insurance coverage and, most importantly, know it will always be there when they need it.
-And, it includes important provisions to expand our health care workforce, training our next generation of doctors, nurses, and allied-health professionals.
-It will also make it easier to access preventive health care services by eliminating co-pays for important recommended screenings such as those for heart disease or cervical cancer.
+The law includes the Patient’s Bill of Rights, which ends the most egregious abuses of insurance companies, ensures that everyone can get insurance coverage so it will always be there when they need it.
+It makes it easier to access preventive health care services by eliminating co-pays for important recommended screenings such as those for heart disease or cervical cancer.
 For seniors, the law closes the Medicare Part D “donut hole” and extends the financial solvency of the Medicare program by cracking down on waste fraud and abuse.
-And it does all this while reducing the nation’s deficit by an estimated by $140 billion over the next 10 years according to the Congressional Budget Office.
+And it does all this while reducing the nation’s deficit by an estimated by $140 billion over 10 years according to the Congressional Budget Office.

-These are just a few examples of how the Affordable Care Act will make our communities healthier in the long run while reducing health care spending.
-Below you can find several fact sheets with additional details, and you can also get the latest information on how the bill will help you by visiting HealthCare.gov.
+Below you can find several fact sheets with additional details, and you can also get the latest information on how the law could help you by visiting HealthCare.gov or CoveredCa.com.